 Variations

-Apples and Onions: For a delicious flavor variation, try adding thinly sliced onions and/or apples to the sauerkraut.
+Apples and Onions: Try adding thinly sliced onions and/or apples to the sauerkraut.
 You can sauté them in a little oil or butter briefly before to soften them a bit.

-Herbs and Spices: Instead of flavoring the sauerkraut with fresh thyme, you can add sprigs of fresh rosemary or sage.
+Herbs and Spices: Instead of fresh thyme, you can add sprigs of fresh rosemary or sage.
 Try tossing in some black peppercorns.

 Peppers and Onions: Skip the sauerkraut all together and instead sauté peppers and onions in oil in a cast iron skillet until tender and lightly caramelized.
 You can add them to the beer mixture before cooking or just serve them along with the cooked brats.